spotDL/spotify-downloader/README.md

 pip install bs4
 pip install pafy
 ```
-[OPTIONAL] If you want to convert downloaded music to mp3 (from m4a) install avconv:
+[OPTIONAL] If you want to convert downloaded music to mp3 (from m4a) install avconv for linux or ffmpeg from https://ffmpeg.zeranoe.com/builds/ for windows and then place the ffmpeg.exe in your script folder:
 ```
 sudo apt-get install libav-tools or download from https://libav.org/download/ for windows
 ```

-# Installation & Usage:
+## Installation & Usage:
 ```
 git clone https://github.com/Ritiek/YTMusic
 cd YTMusic